-The show transforms the 1,000m2 south wing of Kunsthal Charlottenborg into a series of architectural settings where visitors can explore BIG’s creative collaborations with a range of some of the most acclaimed contemporary artists working today, including Ai Weiwei, A-Kassen, Douglas Coupland, Jeppe Hein, Julie Edel Hardenberg, Lars von Trier, Shepard Fairey, SUPERFLEX, Victor Ash and others.
+The show transforms the 1,000m2 south wing of Kunsthal Charlottenborg into a series of architectural settings where visitors can explore BIG’s creative collaborations with a range of some of the most acclaimed contemporary artists working today: Ai Weiwei, A Kassen, Andrew Zuckerman, Benoit Maire, Douglas Coupland, Es Devlin, HuskMitNavn, Jeppe Hein, John Kørner, Julie Edel Hardenberg, Martin de Thurah, Lars von Trier, Peter Funch, Shepard Fairey, Snarkitecture, Superflex, Tomas Saraceno, Victor Ash.

 Bjarke Ingels Group (BIG) is a Danish architectural firm founded by Bjarke Ingels.
 The company comprises a mixture of architects, designers, urbanists, landscape architects, interior designers, product designers, researchers and inventors working at offices in Copenhagen, New York and London.
 The company is currently involved in a large number of projects throughout Europe, North America, Asia and the Middle East.